-Developing Conceptual Mathematical Understanding
+Developing Conceptual Understanding With GeoGebra

 (The original GeoGebra file used for the dynamic image above was created by Pamela McGillivray, Broome Senior High School, WA, course participant, December 2012)

-Teaching for conceptual understanding - in conjunction with teaching procedures - is critically important when teaching mathematics.
 There is a world of difference between students being able to ‘do mathematics’ and students understanding the mathematics they are 'doing'.
-As is evidenced by research, simply practising mathematical routines is not enough - developing conceptual understanding requires higher-level cognitive processes such as connecting ideas, reasoning, and solving complex problems (Silver et al., 2009; Stein & Lane, 1996)
+As is evidenced by research, simply practising mathematical routines is not enough - developing conceptual understanding requires higher-level cognitive processes such as connecting ideas, reasoning, and solving complex problems (Silver et al., 2009; Stein & Lane, 1996) Therefore, a hybrid approach, where students explore concepts before learning the related procedures, is ideal.
+We refer to such an approach as an Understanding-first, Procedures-second Approach.
+The article Teaching Mathematics Using An Approach That Is Both Conceptual And Procedural sheds some light on a hybrid conceptual approach to teaching mathematics, one that also acknowledges the importance of teaching procedures.
+To quote J.E.Schwartz from his article: |

 In a conceptually oriented mathematics class, the bulk of time is spent helping the students develop insight.
 Activities and tasks are presented to provide learners with experiences that provide opportunities for new understandings.